rotundasoftware/cartero/README.md

 $ cartero <viewsDir> <outputDir> [options]
 ```

-You will also want to use a Cartero hook in your web application.
+You will also want to use the [Cartero hook](https://github.com/rotundasoftware/cartero-node-hook) in your web application.
 A hook is currently only available for node.js but one can quickly be developed for any server side environment.

 ## Command line options